Trusted WordPress tutorials, when you need them most.

 If you don’t like the video or need more instructions, then continue reading.

-As you move your mouse over the HTML source, you will see the affected area highlighted on the web page.
+Moving your mouse over the HTML source will highlight the affected area on the web page.

 Editing and Debugging Code in Inspect Element